Gravitational-wave signatures of nonviolent nonlocality

-\textbf{Acknowledgments.} We thank Jacob Golomb, Ethan Payne, Sophie Hourihane, Max Isi, Bangalore Sathyaprakash, Matthew Giesler, Steve Giddings, Hang Yu, and Katerina Chatziioannou for their insightful discussions.
+\textit{\textbf{Acknowledgments---}} We thank Jacob Golomb, Ethan Payne, Sophie Hourihane, Max Isi, Bangalore Sathyaprakash, Matthew Giesler, Steve Giddings, Hang Yu, and Katerina Chatziioannou for their insightful discussions.
 B.S. acknowledges support by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1745301.
-Y.C. and B.S. acknowledge support from the Brinson Foundation, the Simons Foundation (Award Number 568762), and by NSF Grants PHY-2309211 and PHY-2309231.
+Y.C. and B.S. acknowledge support from the Brinson Foundation, the Simons Foundation (Award No.~568762), and by NSF Grants No.~PHY-2309211 and No.~PHY-2309231.

-\textbf{EOB Waveform.} We made our EOB waveform by modifying the nonspinning EOBNRv2 waveform \cite{Pan:2011gk}.
+\textit{\textbf{EOB Waveform---}} We made our EOB waveform by modifying the nonspinning EOBNRv2 waveform \cite{Pan:2011gk}.
 If we parameterize our metric with coordinates $\vec q = (r,\phi)$ and their conjugate momenta $\vec p = (p_r,p_\phi)$, the effective Hamiltonian is found with the mass shell condition $p_\mu p_\nu g^{\mu\nu}_\mathrm{S} = - 1$

 The physical Hamiltonian for the system is related to the effective Hamiltonian via

 where the hat denotes the Hamiltonian is in dimensionless units.
 Hamilton's equations are then

 where the generalized force $\mathcal{F}_i^{\rm rad}$ is added to incorporate radiation reaction.
 The reason that we can add NVNL directly to the EOB spacetime is that this is the leading order term, and all other terms will be smaller by a factor of the symmetric mass ratio $\eta \leq 1/4$ (so our calculations are accurate to $\mathcal{O}( A\cdot \eta)$).
 Thus for more asymmetric systems this approximation improves.